eBay Selling Limits UK: Where to Check Yours & How to Get an Increase (2026)

 3. Scroll down to the Monthly limits section.
 It shows your current cap and how much of it you’ve used this month, for both items and value.

-If you use the classic My eBay view instead, the same information sits in the Monthly selling limits section of the All Selling view, along with the option to request higher limits. eBay will also message you proactively when you’re getting close to your monthly limit, so keep an eye on your eBay Messages rather than finding out at the listing form.
+Before Seller Hub activates, or if you use the classic My eBay view, the same information sits in the Monthly selling limits section of the All Selling view, along with the option to request higher limits. eBay will also message you proactively when you’re getting close to your monthly limit, so keep an eye on your eBay Messages rather than finding out at the listing form.

 What counts towards your monthly limit